Education in Mexico: Education, post-1940

 When President Cárdenas chose Manuel Avila Camacho as his successor, he chose a moderate, particularly on church-state issues where education was contentious.
 In office, Avila Camacho ended socialist education.
 Initially, the Ministry of Education continued various policies from the Cárdenas era, but with Avila Camacho's appointment of Jaime Torres Bodet as head of the SEP, government policy sought to raise educational standards and invest in teacher training.
 Torres Bodet founded the National Institute of Teacher Training.
 He sought to create a curriculum that was nationalist and democratic.
 "Education was to be secular, free of religious doctrine, and based on scientific truths."

-During the period ca. 1940–1960, Mexico experienced sustained economic growth, the so-called Mexican Miracle, which saw increased urbanization and industrialization.
+From 1940–1960, Mexico experienced sustained economic growth, the so-called Mexican Miracle, which saw increased urbanization and industrialization.
 The idea that education was a determinant of economic development took hold and the government of President Adolfo López Mateos, who appointed Torres Bodet Minister of Education.
 Torres Bodet made a comprehensive assessment of Mexican education, which led to the Eleven-Year Plan for Education, attempting to make a commitment that forced the next president to continue implementation.

 The assessment of Mexican primary-level schools showed that 50% of Mexican children, or 3 million, had access to primary education.
 Of those, fewer than 25% finished fourth grade.
 Only about 1,000 of those primary school students would succeed in pursuing a profession.
 A basic finding was that only 50% of Mexicans could read or write.
 López Mateos sought reforms to remedy the situation, including training 27,000 more teachers and building more schools.
 He also created a program to provide free textbooks to students and made their use obligatory in schools.

 In 1949, Mexican teachers formed a national union that was affiliated with the Institutional Revolutionary Party (PRI) and came to be a powerful bloc within it.
 The Sindicato Nacional de Trabajadores de la Educación (SNTE), (National Union of Education Workers) was formed as a section within the umbrella organization of the Confederation of Mexican Workers (CTM), the labor sector of the dominant party.
 In the late 1930s, teachers had begun to form unions that were eventually brought into the SNTE.